odogono/elixir-jsonpointer/README.md

 ### JSONPointer.set!(object, pointer, value)

-Sets the value indicated by the pointer in the object
+Sets the value indicated by the pointer in the object, raises an exception on error

 ```Elixir
 JSONPointer.set!( %{}, "/example/msg", "hello")
 # => %{ "example" => %{ "msg" => "hello" }}
 ```

-### JSONPointer.extract(object)
+### JSONPointer.dehydrate(object)

 Returns an array of JSON pointer paths mapped to their values